Information Sharing and Record Keeping

 Consent is key to successful information sharing.
-Even where the Data Protection Act does not demand it, operating with consent is best practice.
+Even where the General Data Protection Regulation Act 2018 does not demand it, operating with consent is best practice.

 Consent must be informed and should normally be explicit but can be implied (written is always preferable but can be verbal).

 Consent must be willing and not inferred from a non-response.

 Consent must be sought again if things change significantly and consent can be withdrawn at any time.
 If consent is withdrawn at any time, all agencies involved must be informed.

 Practitioners must use clear and accessible language.
 Practitioners must explain there are times when confidentiality cannot be maintained.
 Practitioners must be aware of relevant legislation.

 In some cases practitioners should not seek consent if this is likely or probable to put the child/young person/adult at an increased risk of harm and Bambinos Child Protection Policy should be followed.

 A person, who has the capacity to understand and make their own decisions, may give (or refuse) consent to sharing.